WSU-kduncan/ceg3120-MalachiWissman/Project2/README.md

 5. Create a security group
 	- This is basically a virtual firewall for incomming and outgoing traffic.
 We used it to setup inbound rules for our VPC.
 	- Screenshot is labled SecurityGroup.PNG in Screenshots folder in Project2.
+PART 2

+1. Create a new instance.
+	- I selected the ubuntu 20 AMI
+		- Default Username: ubuntu
+	- Ubuntu 20
+2. Attach the instance to my VPC.
+	- in configure instance for network I selected my VPC
+3. Determine wheather a Public IPv4 address will be auto-assigned.
+	- i decided to disable auto-assign to prevent amazon from potential swiping it from me.
+I will jsut be creating my own IPv4 to be used.
+4. Attach a volume to your instance.
+	- I choose my storage during the instance setup and i choose general purpose SSD with a size of 16GB.
+5. Tag your instance with a "name".
+	- I did this in the add tags part of the instance setup and made the key "name" and the Value "WISSMAN-instance" like instructed.
+6. Associate your security group.
+	- I did this in the Configure security group part of the instance setup and chose my previously made security group for the VPC as the wanted security group.
+7. Reserve and Elastic IP address.
+	- I did this by going to Elastic Ip in EC2 and clicking Allocate Elastic IP address and taging it the approciate tag required.
+	- I then associated it with the instance by clicking the actions tab and associating elastic ip address with my new instance.
+8. Screenshot can be found in Screenshots folder in Project2 in github and will be titled NewInstance.PNG
+9. a